 Front Raise Standing

-- Grasp the barbell with a closed, overhand grip and shoulder-width grip.
+- Grasp the straight bar attachment with a closed, overhand (pronated) grip.

-- Stand straight up with feet in a stable stance and slight bend in the knees.
+- Stand straight with feet in a stable stance and slight bend in the knees.

-- Extend arms, keeping a slight bend in elbows, with barbell rested at your upper thighs.
+- Extend arms, keeping a slight bend in elbows, with bar attachment rested at your upper thighs (the palms of your hands facing upper thighs).

 Upward movement/concentric phase:

-- Raise arms, lifting the barbell directly in front of you until your arms reach the level of your shoulders.
+- Raise arms, lifting the bar directly in front of you.
+Lift until your arms reach the level of your shoulders.

 - Keep the torso and legs motionless throughout the movement.